What are you looking for?

 Having gained a good understanding of your claim, the insurer’s loss adjuster will then check your insurance policy to establish whether your claim is covered.
 This may involve communication with your insurance company, insurance broker and/or other experts.

-If you have appointed your own adjuster, following this initial meeting you will work together to obtain information to support your claim, and present this to insurers.
+If you have appointed your own adjuster, following this initial meeting you will work together to obtain information to support your claim, and present this to your insurers.

 Who pays for the loss adjuster?

 Some insurance policies include cover for such fees under a “Claims Preparation Clause”.
-You can also purchase insurance to cover the cost of loss adjuster fees in the event of a claim and so you may wish to check your insurance policies and/or speak to your insurance broker to find out whether you have purchased this type of insurance.
+You can also purchase insurance to cover the cost of loss adjuster fees in the event of a claim, so you may wish to check your insurance policies and/or speak to your insurance broker to find out whether you have purchased this type of insurance.

 Questions

-Making A complaint
+Making a complaint